Aureva21/Aureva21/README.md

 ---

 ### 💻 This GitHub
 This repository will primarily contain **academic projects** developed as part of my curriculum.
-My goal is to continue to fill it with new amitious projects and great ideas !
+My goal is to continue to fill it with new ambitious projects and great ideas!

 ---

+### 🚧 Currently Working On :

+#### 📊 Project A – Patient Pathology Analysis *(R)*
+Exploratory analysis of patient data covered by the French national health insurance system (*Assurance Maladie*), across pathologies such as diabetes, cancers, cardiovascular and psychiatric diseases.
+The dataset includes breakdowns by sex, age group, region, and prevalence — covering 67.4 million beneficiaries.

+#### 📊 Project B – French Continuous Employment Survey *(R)*
+Statistical analysis of the *Enquête Emploi en Continu* (INSEE), the French implementation of the EU Labour Force Survey.
+The goal is to measure employment, unemployment (ILO definition), and activity rates across demographic groups and time periods.

+#### ♟️ Othello (Reversi) – Two-Player Game *(Computer Science)*
+Implementation of the classic Othello board game as part of a course on two-player games.
+The project covers game logic, board representation, and player interaction.

+---

 ### 🔍 Areas of Interest
-I can't wait to make a tangible contribution to :
+I can't wait to make a tangible contribution to:
 - **Artificial Intelligence and Data Science applied to healthcare**:
   - Optimizing healthcare systems through data analysis.
-  - Helping research in medicine through robust and fair models
+  - Helping research in medicine through robust and fair models.

 ---